BUCKET ELEVATORS

 DIVERSE

-Bucket elevators are capable of handling a wide range of materials, from heavy rocks to light and fluffy free-flowing materials.
+Bucket elevators are capable of carrying a wide range of bulk solids, from heavy rocks to light and fluffy free-flowing materials.

 HIGH CAPACITY